-According to the Louisiana Civil Code, there is a time limit that victims have to bring forward a civil case in the event of an injury.
-This is common practice around the country, and most people know these restrictions as the statute of limitations.
-Louisiana calls them liberative prescriptions, but they aim to achieve the same thing.
-It is important to note that the time frame in Louisiana for filing a civil claim is relatively short.
-If you sustained injuries in a car crash, you have one year to file a personal-injury lawsuit and one year to file a property damage lawsuit.
-The court will typically consider the accident date as the start date for this time limit.
+It is important to note that the time frame for filing a civil claim in Louisiana is relatively short.
+If you suffered injuries in a car crash, you likely have only up to one year to file the paperwork and begin a personal injury lawsuit.
+The court typically considers the accident date as the start date for this time limit.

 For a free legal consultation, call 800-537-8185

-The Difference between a Civil Lawsuit and an Insurance Claim
+Deadlines Differ Between a Civil Lawsuit and Your Auto Liability Insurance Claim

 to find a Morris Bart office near you.